eclipse-cdt/cdt/FAQ/README.md

 - Click the **Providers** tab and select **CDT GCC Built-in Compiler Settings**
 - Uncheck **Use global provider shared between projects** if it is checked.
 - Append `-nostdinc` to the curretly-existing **Command to get compiler specs**.
 The kernel is a *free-standing* environment by ISO C99 definition.
 That is, it does not want to be polluted, and obviously cannot work with, the "host" header files and libraries.
 - Open a terminal, and type "echo -isystem $(gcc -print-file-name=include/)".
 Append *the resulting output* to the **Command to get compiler specs** mentioned above.
 If you're using a cross-toolchain to compile the kernel, use the full path of *that* cross GCC compiler, instead of just typing `gcc` in the command mentioned.
 Rationale for this step: `-nostdinc` already asked gcc to *not* search the standard system directories for header files.
-But the Linux Kernel depends on GCC-provided "freestanding environment" headers like *stdarg.h*, *stdbool.h* and so on, which are typically hosted by GCC under */usr/lib/gcc/<arch>/<version>/include*.
+But the Linux Kernel depends on GCC-provided "freestanding environment" headers like *stdarg.h*, *stdbool.h* and so on, which are typically hosted by GCC under `/usr/lib/gcc/<arch>/<version>/include`.
 Thus this step.
 - Click **Apply**
-- Click on **Indexer** under **C/C++ General** on the left
+- Click **Apply and Close** on the bottom right of the Properties dialog.
+- Click on **Finish**
+- Adjust some headers to appease the CDT parser as shown [here](https://github.com/eclipse-cdt/cdt/issues/1447#issuecomment-4260614168), unless that issue is resolved in your CDT version.
+- Go back to the Project Properties (Right-click the project in the Project Explorer, click **Properties**)
+- Go to **C/C++ General** -> **Indexer**
+- Check the **Enable indexer** option.
 - Uncheck **Index source files not included in the build**
-- Click **OK** on the Properties dialog.
-- Check the **Enable indexer** option.
-- Click **Apply and Close** on the bottom right of the C Project dialog.
+- Click **Apply and Close** on the bottom right of the Properties Dialog.
-- Click on **Finish**
 - The Project will index automatically.
-- On a platter drive indexing will take upwards of 20 minutes to complete, on a SSD/NVME indexing will take between 2 to 5 minutes to complete.
+- Indexing can take over 20 minutes even on a fast PC with SSD.
+  It can probably be sped up by filtering out directories of drivers or tools or tests etc you don't care about (see *Edit Filter...* above).

 Updated for the latest Eclipse CDT versions by: